linkerd/rfc/rfc-template.md

 One paragraph explanation of the proposed contribution.

-# Motivation
+# Problem Statement

-[motivation]: #motivation

-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?
+[problem-statement]: #problem-statement

+What problem are you trying to solve?
+What is the context or background in which this problem exists?
+Once the proposal is implemented, how will the system change?

+Please avoid discussing your proposed solution.

-# Reference-level explanation
+# Design proposal

-[reference-level-explanation]: #reference-level-explanation
+[design-proposal]: #design-proposal

 This is the technical portion of the RFC.
 Explain the design in sufficient detail that: